 Are we all doomed to live in constant threat of malware infection and compromised security?
 Those possibilities will always exist, but the outlook isn’t all doom and gloom.
 If CryptoLocker, Gameover Zeus, or any other malware has infected one of your computers, there’s a chance that a trusted IT professional can help you clean it up and return it to normal health.

 The best cure is to take preventative measures before a virus strikes.
-As we’ve reported before in regards to CryptoLocker, proactive solutions are your best bet for keeping cybercriminals at bay.
+As we’ve reported before in regard to CryptoLocker, proactive solutions are your best bet for keeping cybercriminals at bay.

 So what can businesses do to maintain the safety and security of their IT systems?